Love is Violence - Voideville (2024)

 "Fab Five Freddie told me everybody's fly~ DJ's spinning, I said my my~" she sang as she worked.
 Michael watched for a bit, sitting backward on a metal folding chair a few feet away.

 He wasn't allowed down in the workshop unless Morgan, Henry, or William was present, and he wondered vaguely why William trusted Morgan to handle the tools unsupervised.
-She seemed perfectly at home around fire and saws and hot metal, and Michael figured it was probably because she'd clocked so many hours in the basem*nt with the old man.
+She seemed perfectly at home around fire and saws and hot metal, and Michael figured it was probably because she'd clocked so many hours in the basement with the old man.

 "What's dad got you working on now?" he asked, looking over her shoulder.